-The fact that the five LDCs have their own results matrices should, in theory, allow for a fairly close alignment of UNDAF and national results.
-However, the decision to "import" UNDAF Outcomes from the regional results matrix to the LDC matrices has lim-
+53. The fact that the five LDCs have their own results matrices should, in theory, allow for a fairly close alignment of UNDAF and national results.
+However, the decision to "import" UNDAF Outcomes and IUNI Country Programme Outcomes from the re-